QueenChristina/gd_dialog/README.md

 * [Levrault Dialogue Editor](https://github.com/Levrault/LE-dialogue-editor)
 * [Whiskers](https://github.com/littleMouseGames/whiskers)

 Remember that all you really need is a .json file in the right format, so a dialogue designer for any game engine or story format that outputs to the correct format will work -- do not limit yourself to Godot.
+In fact, I chose to use a .json file instead of in-game engine specific files as the dialogue data to be compatible with most editors, game engines, and other tools -- if you ever chose to move your game from Godot to another engine, using a Godot-specific dialogue database would've proved to be a massive waste of time and resource.

 While it may need some editing to work with my particular dialogue file, it is a good starting point.
 Please let me know if you would be interested in a visual editor for my dialogue system and I would be happy to look further into developing one suitable to use with this.